grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The man took the cigarette in a hand that shook slightly when he reached out, and brought it to his lips and sucked long and hard at it.
 "Ah fuck thanks.
 I ran out a couple of days ago.
 I go by Shakes."
 He held up his hand level in front of them and they could see it tremble slightly in the air.
 "Ya can see why."
 Shakes looked at Hemi standing just ahead of Percy with his black beard wafting in the breeze.
 "You the captain?"

 Hemi nodded toward Percy who was still looking at the mini-sub.
-"That's a hell of a craft ya got there Shakes."
+"That's a hell of a fucked-up craft ya got there Shakes."
 She said.

 "Like it?
 I built it my fuckin' self.
 Welded it together on the top of a mountain coffee farm from rotting scraps of metal.
 They had a bunch of land higher up where the coffee don't grow, and it seemed like a good place to build a boat.
 It was.
 Cept it wasn't a good place to launch a boat from.
-Getting it down to the water was fucking way more difficult than the buildin'."
+Getting it down to the water was fucking way more difficult than the buildin' of it."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "I could imagine."
 Said Hemi.